LayoutXML/AppListManager/README.md

 ```
 @Override
 public void uninstalledListener(List<AppData> appDataList, Boolean fromReceiver) {
-    //Your code removing apps from the main List<AppData>.
-Notify adapters about dataset changing etc...
+    //Your code removing apps from the main List<AppData>, invoking sorting, notifying adapters about dataset changing etc...
 }
 ```
 2. If you have decided to create listeners in your `onCreate` method, create a new `uninstalledListener` like this: